 National Strategy Group for Hunger Prevention in Schools

-The National Strategy Group for Hunger Prevention in Schools established by the Educational Disadvantage Centre in 2013 is composed of the following organisations:
+The National Strategy Group for Hunger Prevention in Schools, established by the Educational Disadvantage Centre in 2013-2014, is composed of the following organisations:

-Barnardos; Focus Ireland, FORSA, INTO, Irish Primary Principals Network, National Parents Council Primary, as well as DCU's Educational Disadvantage Centre
+Barnardos; Children's Rights Alliance; Focus Ireland; FORSA; INTO; Irish Primary Principals Network; National Parents Council Primary, as well as DCU's Educational Disadvantage Centre

 Children going hungry in Irish schools impacts upon their well-being, concentration and attention levels, learning and motivation, as well as heightening risk of aggressive behaviour in class and with peers*.
 A systematic national strategy to prevent hunger in school is not currently in place.
 Current initiatives include the School Meals Programme funded by the Department of Social Protection and Breakfast Clubs facilitated by School Completion Programme through the Department of Children and Youth Affairs.
 Yet these are not systematically available for all children in need.
 Not every School Completion Programme includes breakfast clubs and school participation in the School Meals Programme is varied and requires a school principal to apply to be part of it.
 Unlike countries such as Britain, France and Poland, Irish schools have poor infrastructure for meals in schools, with little investment historically in kitchen facilities in schools.